Yellow vests protests: 16 February: "Act XIV"

 About 41,500 protesters (5,000 in Paris) took to the streets again on Saturday 16 February, for the 14th consecutive weekend.

 In Paris, a group of individuals involved in the march confronted the high-profile Jewish philosopher and academician Alain Finkielkraut with anti-Semitic verbal abuse.
 Police stepped in to protect him, and Macron later said that this behavior was an "absolute negation" of what made France great and would not be tolerated.
 The man leading the insults against the philosopher on published video-recordings of the event was detained for questioning on Tuesday on charges of hate speech.
 Police indicated he was close to the Salafi movement in 2014.

+3 March: "The True Debate"

 16 March: "Act XVIII"

 Leaders of the movement stated on 8 March 2019 that a protest (which had already been dubbed "The Ultimatum") was planned for the following weekend of 16 March.

 200 people were taken into custody in Paris after the Champs-Elysées was again targeted by rioters.
 Luxury stores including Fouquet's, Hugo Boss and Xiaomi were among the 80 businesses damaged, pillaged or set ablaze.
 Anne Hidalgo, the Mayor of Paris, called upon the government to do something about the political and social fracture.

 In response, the French government announced it would deploy the military, in addition to extra police and gendarmery forces.
 The soldiers were drafted from Operation Sentinelle, active since the January 2015 terror attacks in Paris.